jkatofsky/indigenous-interveners-NLP/README.md

 It's equal to the number of letters that need to be changed in one string in order to transform it into the other.
 When you divide that number by the combined length of the strings being compared, you get a *ratio* that can be used to quantify how similar the two strings are on a scale from 0 to 1.
 Let's call this a *Levenshtein ratio*.

-Hopefully not to state the obvious, but we need to use such a metric instead of just directly comparing the strings, because two reference strings that point to the same actual reference might be formatted differently.
+Hopefully not to state the obvious, but we need to use such a metric instead of just directly comparing the strings, because two strings that point to the same actual reference might be formatted differently.

 <!-- TODO: more explanation? -->